Salem Abbey: History

-Second Abbey
+Second abbey

 From 1615 to 1620, Abbot Thomas I demolished the medieval monastery buildings to construct a new complex.
 In 1697, every building of the monastery complex except its church was destroyed by fire.

-The abbey saw renewed prosperity in the 18th century, however, and was again able to rebuild.
+The abbey saw renewed prosperity during the 18th century, however, and it was able to rebuild.

 Secularization

 In 1802, as part of the process of German mediatization, Salem Abbey was ceded to the Margraviate of Baden by Napoleon to compensate Baden for territories on the Left Bank of the Rhine that had been annexed into France.

 In 1920, Prince Maximilian of Baden and the educator Kurt Hahn established the Schule Schloss Salem on the grounds of the abbey.

 The House of Baden sold most of the abbey's grounds to the State of Baden-Württemberg in 2009.

 Grounds and architecture

 A wall was built to enclose the monastery complex around the year 1300.
 The northern edge of the extant monastery is made up by service buildings that house a stable, mill, bakery, blacksmithy, prison, and also include a wine cellar and a tithe barn.

 The ceilings of the rebuilt cloister are adorned with stucco and frescoes depicting the life of Bernard of Clairvaux.